PacificBiosciences/trgt/README.md

     - Merging now skips and logs problematic loci by default.
 Use the `--quit-on-errors` flag to terminate on errors.
 Statistics are logged post-merge, including counts of failed and skipped TRs.
   - `trgt validate`
     - Always outputs statistics directly to stdout and stderr instead of logging them.
-  - Bug fix:
-    - Resolved issue with handling bgzip-compressed BED files.
+  - Bug fix: resolved issue with handling bgzip-compressed BED files.
 - 1.3.0
   - Plotting code has been refactored as we prepare to revamp repeat visualizations
   - The maximum number of reads per allele to plot can now be specified by `--max-allele-reads`
-  - bugfix: repeat identifiers are now permitted to contain commas
+  - Bug fix: repeat identifiers are now permitted to contain commas
 - 1.4.0
   - Parameters appropriate for targeted sequencing can now be set with `--preset targeted` option
   - Waterfall plots no longer panic when there are no reads in a locus